 When I finished reading it all and asked him why, he said he just wanted to make friends.
-But last time I checked, that doesn’t involve asking a female to send nude pictures or telling them things you want to do in detail.
+But last time I checked, that doesn’t involve asking a woman to send nude pictures or telling her things you want to do in detail.

 I know you are saying, “Ms. Vicki, you hear about his all of the time.”
 Well, I do.
-But your husband has crossed a line in a very blatant way.
-I mean, texting, possibly sexting, dating websites, etc.
+But your husband has crossed a line in a very blatant way -- texting, possibly sexting, dating websites, etc.

 This is bad, and I don’t see him stopping this behavior anytime soon.
-He was much too comfortable.
+He is much too comfortable.

 So why don’t I tell you to just leave?
 I won’t because it’s your choice.
 I think this guy will make you and your children lose respect for him.
 Maybe counseling will help.
 I’m not sure because I don’t see him taking responsibility for his actions.